mircealungu/mircea/thoughtstream.md

+Apr 16
+“You don’t do anything, you let it evolve.”
+ - howSergiu Celibidache

+Apr 6

 DHH on AI coding agents - the mental model should not be that you're a PM for programmers, it should be that you have a mecha suit as a progrmamers.

+**

 Obama, the arguably one of the best orators and generally a wholesome guy, could not close Guantanamo although he wanted to.
-The current idiot-in-chief contradicts himself 10 times in 2 minutes, lifts sanctions on countries that he invades, and spews more vile than cartoon villains.
-The previous president ended up so senile that it was sad to see him.
+The current thief-cum-joker-in-chief contradicts himself 10 times in 2 minutes, lifts sanctions on countries that he invades, and spews more vile than cartoon villains.
+The previous potus ended up so senile that it was sad to see him.

+**

 I always said that the US president does not matter.
 But I'm starting to wonder, maybe having a president without honor, makes you really behave like that all the way?
 The news I read within the last month are embarasing.
 Sneak attacking Iran TWICE during 'peace' talks.
 Sneak attacking an unarmed Iranian ship that was on a relation-building mission.
 Attacking schools and hospitals for fun....